Ninja Tables 2025 Year In Review

 Expanded Template Library – More categories, more industries, more use cases.
 If you’ve been waiting for a specific template, chances are we’re already building it.

 Deeper Integrations – FluentCart was just the beginning.
-We’re in talks with other plugin developers to create seamless workflows that you may not even know you need.
+We’re in talks with other plugins to create seamless workflows that you may not even know you need.

 Performance Overhaul – Making fast tables even faster.
-Because in 2026, page speed isn’t negotiable.
+Because in 2026, speed isn’t negotiable.

 More Educational Content – Video tutorials, detailed guides, case studies from real users… basically, everything you need to become a table-building ninja.